Multi-class Temporal Logic Neural Networks: Method

 For the attribute-based classification (Problem \ref{problem1}), the multi-class NN-TLI can be translated to $n$ STL formulae $\phi_1,\ldots,\phi_n$, and each signal $s$ is associated with an \emph{attribute vector} $\mathbf{r}_a(s)\in\real{n}$ defined as:

-In the rest of this paper, we denote $r_{ak}$ as the quantitative robustness of the attribute formula $\phi_k$ given a sample; $E$ as the ECOC coding matrix; $E(j,\cdot)$ as the $j$-th row of the matrix $E$; $E(\cdot, k)$ as the $k$-th column of the matrix $E$; $E(j,k)$ as the $k$-th bit of the $j$-th row of the matrix $E$.
+In the rest of this paper, we denote $r_{ak}$ as the robustness of $\phi_k$ given a sample; $E$ as the ECOC coding matrix; $E(j,\cdot)$ as the $j$-th row of the matrix $E$; $E(\cdot, k)$ as the $k$-th column of the matrix $E$; $E(j,k)$ as the $k$-th bit of the $j$-th row of the matrix $E$.
 For the class-based classification (Problem \ref{problem2}), we define a \emph{class vector} $\mathbf{r}_y(s)$:

 where